-Cookie usage and its related consent acquisition and management are not governed by the GDPR, they are instead governed by the ePrivacy Directive 2002/58/EC (or Cookie Law).
+Cookie usage and its related consent acquisition and management are governed by the ePrivacy Directive 2002/58/EC (or Cookie Law).
 It was established to put guidelines and expectations in place for electronic privacy, including email marketing and cookie usage, and still applies today.
-You can think of the Cookie Law as currently working alongside the GDPR in a sense.
+You can think of the Cookie Law as currently working alongside the GDPR.

 Here are some of the most common questions regarding cookie consent management and their answers.

 The process of collecting cookie consent includes clearly and explicitly informing the user of the cookies you run on your site, their purposes, the user’s right to grant or refuse consent, and how they can exercise that right.

 The cookie consent must be informed, explicit and given via an unambiguous opt-in action.

 No, the Cookie Law does not require that you list and name individual cookies.
 However, you are required to clearly state their categories and purpose.